 The Bowery, SoHo, NoHo, Etc.

 Nolita is seriously right in the middle of so many cool neighborhoods!
-We stayed at a hotel in the Bowery called Citizen M which was right next to Nolita and easy walking distance from surrounding neighborhoods.
+We stayed at a hotel in the Bowery called Citizen M which was right next door and easy walking distance from surrounding neighborhoods.

 Nolita was an awesome neighborhood and I can’t wait to come back and visit and do all the things we didn’t have a chance to with our first visit.
 It should definitely be on your list when visiting NYC!
 Hope this post inspires you to visit.

 Have you been to Nolita?
 Tell me about your favorite spots below!